Updated May 15, 2023

 select EMP.E_No, EMP.E_Name from EMP, Dept where EMP.E_NO = Dept.E_No;

-The above SELECT query might look simple and easy to write, but imagine if there is more common columns and the data needed in output are also more in number.
+Although the above SELECT query may seem simple and easy to write, it can become more complicated and time-consuming when dealing with multiple common columns or a larger amount of data required in the output.
 In that case, the simple SELECT query will become more complicated.

-As another option, INNER JOIN can also replace the NATURAL JOIN, but the condition is to be specified like above.
-Let us have a quick look into using INNER JOIN also before we get detailed into NATURAL JOIN.
-The query will look like,
+As another option, INNER JOIN can also replace the NATURAL JOIN, but the condition should be specified like above.
+Let us also look into using INNER JOIN before we get detailed into NATURAL JOIN.
+The query will look like this,

 SELECT EMP.E_No, EMP.E_Name from EMP INNER JOIN Dept on EMP.E_No = Dept.E_No;

-This query will pick rows from the EMP table, which has the field E_No the same in both EMP and Dept tables.
-As said above, this query will be simpler and easy to understand only on small tables, with a lesser number of columns, common columns, and data.
+This query will pick rows from the EMP table, with the field E_No the same in both EMP and Dept tables.
+As said above, this query will be simpler and easy to understand only on small tables with fewer columns, common columns, and data.

 That is where the NATURAL JOIN is used.
 The operation will select the required rows based on all the common columns available.
-The SELECT query will look much simpler also.
+The SELECT query will look much more straightforward, also.

-We have discussed the scenario with a normal SELECT query using where clause, and with INNER JOIN.
+We discussed the scenario with a normal SELECT query using where clause and INNER JOIN.
 Now, let’s write the same query with a NATURAL JOIN.

 SELECT E_No, E_Name from EMP NATURAL JOIN Dept;

 To explain the above query, consider the two tables we discussed above.
-The query asks to select the employee names from the table EMP, where a NATURAL JOIN is to be performed with table Dept. We know NATURAL JOIN considers the common columns from the two tables understudy and here Dept table and EMP table have one column with title E_No in common.
-Thus the query will select only those rows, which has value in both the EMP and Dept table.
-Looking at the tables we can identify there are three rows with data in both the tables.
-So the output will be like below:
+The query asks to select the employee names from the table EMP, where a NATURAL JOIN will be performed with the table Dept. We know NATURAL JOIN considers the common columns from the two tables understudy, and here Dept table and EMP table have one column with the title E_No in common.
+Thus, the query will select only those rows with a value in the EMP and Dept table.
+Looking at the tables, we can identify three rows with data in both tables.
+So the output will be like the below:

 This explains the basic working of NATURAL JOIN in a SELECT query.
-NATURAL JOIN can be used along with the WHERE clause also.
-Suppose, from the above tables, we need to select only Alan’s data, which is an employee with data in both Emp and Dept tables, and E_No as 1.
+You can use NATURAL JOIN in combination with the WHERE clause.
+Suppose, from the above tables, we need to select only Alan’s data, an employee with data in both Emp and Dept tables, and E_No as 1.
 The query will be as follows:

 SELECT E_No, E_Name from EMP NATURAL JOIN Dept WHERE E_No = '1';

-NATURAL JOIN can be used on more than two tables as well.
-The third table can have the common column or it can have any other columns from either of the tables.
+You can use NATURAL JOIN on more than two tables as well.
+The third table can have the common column, or it can have any other columns from either of the tables.

-We have discussed in detail about the working of NATURAL JOIN.
-To recollect, below are the main point, NATURAL JOIN gives the output as rows from two or more tables with common column name and similar data types.
-It is an operation used mainly with SELECT queries.
+We have discussed in detail the working of NATURAL JOIN.
+To recollect, below are the main point; NATURAL JOIN gives the output as rows from two or more tables with common column names and similar data types.
+It is mainly used with SELECT queries.
 NATURAL JOIN makes the SELECT query simpler with minimal use of conditions.
 Make sure the common columns have the same column name and data types.